boothresearch/puzzles/README.md

 # Puzzles

-In order to level up our programming and skills, and having something to do while learning software engineering **workflows**, let's solve some puzzles.
+In order to level up our programming skills, and have something to do while learning software engineering **workflows**, let's solve some puzzles in Python.

 In this repository, you'll find twenty-five folders, each containing one puzzle.
 Each folder contains a `README.md` with a description of the problem, and a `.py` file with a stub of a solution.
 Your job is to complete the implementation.